Robert Abouassaly, MD, MSc

 Lakshmi Pulagam Adjunct Instructor.

 Huaizhen Qin, Ph.D.

 Ph.D. in Mathematical Sciences, 2008, Michigan Technological University, Ph.D. in Theoretical Statistics, 2001, Chinese Academy of Sciences.
 Dr. Qin has been focusing his research efforts on important challenges in Genetic Epidemiology, Statistical Genetics, Microarray Experiments, Econometrics and Survey Sampling.
 He has been significantly involved in developing effective statistical approaches and computational tools for interrogating high throughput data in real life sciences, e.g., for mapping susceptibility genes for complex human diseases in diverse populations, for analyzing microarray data in small- and large-replicate experiments, for addressing sensitivity analysis in econometrics and for designing nationwide surveys.

 Feiyou Qiu, Ph.
-D. Adjunct Instructor, Department of Epidemiology and Biostatistics, Case Western Reserve University School of Medicine.
+D. Adjunct Instructor, Department of Population and Quantitative Health Sciences, Case Western Reserve University School of Medicine.
 Research Interest: predictive modeling.